shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-04-fund.md

 # Conclusion

-Now that we have a funded Polygon account, we can use our MATIC tokens to deploy a smart contract.
+Now that we have an account that has been funded with **MATIC** tokens, we are ready to make a transfer to another account!
-In the next tutorial, we will cover writing, testing and deploying the Solidity code using Truffle - a popular smart contract development suite.